StoneT2000/CSE110-Lab-1/README.md

 ***Spoiler ALERT***

 **Daenarys Targaryen** had a great story for 6-7 seasons.
-Then i dont know why they decided she should suddenly go mad in season 8 and torch King's Landing with drogon but :facepalm:
+Then i dont know why they decided she should suddenly go mad in season 8 and torch King's Landing with drogon :facepalm:

 To clone this `README.md`, you can do